yiSong408/yiSong408/README.md

 # About Me

-Computer Science(Msc) from Uni of Bristol, looking for intership and graduation placement
+Master of Computer Science(Msc) from Univeristy of Bristol

 <!-- PROJECT SHIELDS -->